Crisis on Infinite Earths (Arrowverse): Casting

 At the beginning of October, Audrey Marie Anderson was announced as reprising her role as Lyla Michaels, while also taking on the Harbinger persona from the comics; Lyla previously used "Harbinger" as her A.R.G.U.S. codename.
 That month, Stephen Lobo was cast as Jim Corrigan.
 By that time, the producers approached Nicolas Cage, who had been attached to portray Superman in Tim Burton's planned Superman Lives film.
-Guggenheim later regretted mentioning Cage, and tried to refrain from hinting at other actors' involvement because he did not want fans "blowing up" their Twitter feeds with questions about why they did not appear.
+Guggenheim later regretted mentioning Cage and tried to refrain from hinting at other actors' involvement because he did not want fans "blowing up" their Twitter feeds with questions about why they did not appear.
 At the end of November, it was reported that Brec Bassinger would appear in the crossover as Courtney Whitmore / Stargirl before the release of her DC Universe series later in 2020.
-Robert Wuhl reprised his role as the Gotham Globe reporter Alexander Knox from Batman (1989) in a quick cameo appearance.
+Robert Wuhl reprised his role as the Gotham Globe reporter Alexander Knox from Batman (1989) in a quick cameo appearance set in Earth-89.
 Wuhl, who had longed to reprise his role as Knox since his conspicuous absence in Batman Returns (1992), readily accepted the offer to return for just a single take of the crossover upon being approached by the executives.

 Ezra Miller appeared in the Arrow episode reprising their DCEU role as Barry Allen.
 During development discussions for The Flash film, it was suggested that Miller appear in the crossover, and Miller immediately agreed since they "[understand] the importance of the Flash and [the character's] role in the multiverse".
 Roth then spoke to Guggenheim about including Miller and Guggenheim approached Gustin to see if he would be "on-board" with Miller appearing, and Gustin "was incredibly enthusiastic" about the idea; Guggenheim called Jim Lee "instrumental in making [the cameo] happen".

 A number of other actors were considered and approached for cameos.
-There were "a whole host of reasons why" certain cameos did not occur, according to Guggenheim, as some actors were busy with other projects, some were uninterested in the crossover, and others requested more money than the budget permitted.
-Cameron Cuffe, who starred as Seg-El on Krypton, was approached to appear as a holographic Kryptonian elder when Argo City was evacuated.
+There were "a whole host of reasons why" certain cameos did not occur, according to Guggenheim, as some actors were busy with other projects, some were uninterested in the crossover and others requested more money than the budget permitted, while the showrunners also had to think on those characters' screentime, their requirements in the story and the shooting schedule.
+Cameron Cuffe, who starred as Seg-El on the Syfy series Krypton, was approached to appear as a holographic Kryptonian elder when Argo City was evacuated.
 Although Cuffe said that he "wanted to make [the cameo] happen", he had committed to another project.
+Bringing back Teri Hatcher as Lois Lane from Lois & Clark: The New Adventures of Superman was similarly discussed by Guggenheim and the crew as an idea, but possibly scrapped due to Hatcher being unaffordable.